thedataplace/waggle-dance-collaboration/README.md

 ### Bee tracker

 * Draws a line on the video showing where an individual bee has gone
-*

 ### Optical flow

-* Draws a line on the video showing where an individual bee has gone
+* Outputs a visual map showing where individual bees have gone
-*

 ### Particle image velocimetry